Exclusive: Jim Jordan Sees ‘Chaos’ at Texas Federal Border Facility

 Jordan said, “We saw one pod that was supposed to have 33 kids in this confined space area, and they had 527.
 So, that to me is overwhelming.
 That’s chaos.
 That is what our good Border Patrol agents are having to deal with.”

-The overflowing pod is the product of a surge in illegal migration that U.S. Border Patrol’s union president, Brandon Judd, said during the roundtable was “unlike anything we’ve ever seen before.”
+The over-capacity pod is one product of a surge in illegal migration that U.S. Border Patrol’s union president, Brandon Judd, said during the roundtable was “unlike anything we’ve ever seen before.”
 In March, CBP reported 170,000 apprehensions of migrants crossing the border illegally, up 72 percent from February.
 According to Judd, that is the most monthly apprehensions Border Patrol has seen in the last 15 years.
 More than 18,000 of the 170,000 were UACs.

 Jordan, like many of his Republican colleagues, says the first response to controlling the growing issue is reinstating the Trump-era Remain in Mexico policy in which border officials were able to send migrants seeking asylum back to Mexico to file their paperwork and await the processing of their claims.